-Born, bred and living in Perth (with an 8 year stint in Port Hedland WA), Lauren loves Perth and wouldn't live anywhere else.
-She loves exploring Perth and WA with Margaret River being her favourite WA family getaway location.
+Born, bred and living in Perth (with an 8 year stint in Port Hedland WA), Lauren loves exploring the ins and outs of Perth and sharing it with WA families.
+Margaret River and the south west are her favourite getaway locations.

 Leave a Review